jeremyschuurmans/palledorous.github.io/_posts/2019-11-07-6_git_commands_every_beginner_should_memorize.markdown

 ### 5. git checkout

 You use `git checkout` to switch between branches.
-For convenience, you can abbreviate it to `git co ` If you add the `-b` flag, it will both create a new branch and switch to it at the same time.
+For convenience, you can abbreviate it to `git co ` If you add the `-b` option, it will both create a new branch and switch to it at the same time.
 You can name your branches whatever you like, but descriptive names are best, like so: `git co -b add-example-code`

 - running that command will create and switch to a branch called `add-example-code`.